 - Teach someone how to use Yellowbrick.

 As you can see, there are lots of ways to get involved and we would be very happy for you to join us!
-The only thing we ask is that you abide by the principles of openness, respect, and consideration of others as described in the Python Software Foundation Code of Conduct.
+The only thing we ask is that you abide by the principles of openness, respect, and consideration of others as described in our Code of Conduct.

 Getting Started on GitHub¶

 The typical workflow for a contributor to the codebase is as follows:

 - Discover a bug or a feature by using Yellowbrick.

 - Discuss with the core contributors by adding an issue.

 - Assign yourself the task by pulling a card from our Waffle Kanban